 - Everything the customer sees on your premises should support the impression you wish to make.

 - Confirm your technical requirements beforehand.
-For example, are there enough power sockets in the room for your laptop and overhead projector?
+For example, are there enough power sockets in the room for your equipment?

 5. Delivering the presentation